The Family That Prays Together...

 It's wonderful when the world wants to celebrate a Catholic feast day, even if people don't exactly know the history or meaning behind the day.
 We can take it as an opportunity, like my brother suggested, to say a little prayer for them to hear God's voice.

-Here are a few faith-facts you can share about St. Patrick, who lived from 387-461:
+5 faith-facts to share with your kids about St. Patrick, who lived from 387-461:

 - He was actually Scottish!
 Kidnapped as a teen and taken as a slave to Ireland.